jcheong0428/jcheong0428.github.io/_posts/2017-02-15-Keeping-a-job-alive-from-remote-session(SSH).markdown

 title:  "Keeping a job alive from remote session (SSH)"
 date:   2017-02-15 11:24:14 -0400
 categories: jekyll update
+comments: true
 ---

 # How to leave a session open so that the job
 you started running on SSH continues even when you are disconnected.

 ### 1. Start a `screen` session

 ```
 screen
 ```

 ### 2. Start the job you want to run
 ```
 python keep_it_running.py
 ```